demon012/ATLauncher-NEXT/README.md

 TBD

 ### Building
-To build this project for distribution simply run `npm run dist:all` which will create the packages for all the different systems in the **dist/** directory.
+To build this project for distribution simply run `npm run dist` which will create the packages for all the different systems in the **dist/** directory.

-Please note that you must build OSX packages on OSX.

-If you only want to build the packages for a specific OS then you can run `npm run dist:windows`, `npm run dist:linux` or `npm run dist:osx`.

-If you want to build only the basic structure but not package them up to exe/dmg etc, then you can run the above commands but with **pack:** instead of **dist:**.

 ## Contributing
 If you wish to contribute to this repository in any way, take a look at [CONTRIBUTING.md](CONTRIBUTING.md).